EphraimFriedman/Restaurant-review/part-3/README.md

   * the user should be returned to the restaurant page
   * the user should no longer see the form
   * the user should see a thank you message
+  * the thank you message will only be visible when being redirected to the restaurant details page after creating a review

 ![](mockups/restaurant-page-with-review-form.png)
 ![](mockups/restaurant-page-with-thank-you-message.png)